 I stood in the middle of the highway, and watched it disappear into the distance.
 There were no cars.
-All around us was a lunar landscape of black volcanic soil, endless plains which stretched from mountain to sea.
+All around us was a lunar landscape of black volcanic soil, and endless rocky plains which stretched from mountain to sea.

 The sky seemed so much bigger than usual.
 From the mountains, a forceful, icy wind gusted down the slopes, pushing across the highway, and leaving our eyes dry and our hair swept and blown.
 But the most striking thing, by far, was the Vatnajökull glacier, an enormous, sprawling ice cap which smothered the mountain range in a brilliant white blanket.